Adedoyin-Elizabeth/LITA-Class-Documentation/README.md

 ### Objectives:
 The goal of this project is to conduct a comprehensive analysis of the dataset to uncover trends, identify challenges, and provide actionable recommendations for business growth.
 Below are the key objectives:
-1. Regional and Market Performance: Analyse the region and markets that generate the highest and lowest revenue, the underperforming regions that need attention
+- Regional and Market Performance: Analyse the region and markets that generate the highest and lowest revenue, the underperforming regions that need attention

-2. Product Line Performance: Determine the product categories (e.g., service plans, parts) that generate the most revenue and units sold, the certain products that are more popular in specific markets or regions
+- Product Line Performance: Determine the product categories (e.g., service plans, parts) that generate the most revenue and units sold, the certain products that are more popular in specific markets or regions

-3. Customer Purchase Behavior:Identify different transaction categories (low, medium, high) impact revenue, customers purchasing higher quantities on specific days (e.g., weekends vs. workdays)
+- Customer Purchase Behavior:Identify different transaction categories (low, medium, high) impact revenue, customers purchasing higher quantities on specific days (e.g., weekends vs. workdays)

-4.Temporal Analysis: Identify how sales trends vary across fiscal periods, the seasonal patterns that impact revenue generation or sales volume
+- Temporal Analysis: Identify how sales trends vary across fiscal periods, the seasonal patterns that impact revenue generation or sales volume

-5.Data Quality Issues and Improvements: Clean and manage missing or redundant data to improve the quality of insights, Generate new features if necessary (e.g., average revenue per transaction).
+- Data Quality Issues and Improvements: Clean and manage missing or redundant data to improve the quality of insights, Generate new features if necessary (e.g., average revenue per transaction).

 ### Data source
 The primary source of used is Data sales.CVS which was obtained from The Incubator Hub